-The Big South Conference, a collection of schools primarily located in the Southern United States, is more than just an athletic association.
-It's a consortium of institutions, each with its unique history, academic focus, and contribution to the conference's overall identity.
-To truly understand the Big South, one must delve into the individual character of its member schools, exploring their campuses, academic strengths, and athletic programs.
+So, the Big South Conference, a collection of schools primarily located in the Southern United States, is more than just an athletic association.
+Worth adding: it's a consortium of institutions, each with its unique history, academic focus, and contribution to the conference's overall identity.
+To truly understand the Big South, one must walk through the individual character of its member schools, exploring their campuses, academic strengths, and athletic programs.

 Imagine strolling through a campus steeped in history, the air buzzing with the energy of aspiring scholars and athletes.
 Or picture the roar of the crowd as a basketball soars through the net, securing a crucial victory for the home team.
 These scenes are not just figments of imagination; they are the living, breathing reality of the schools within the Big South Conference.
 From the mountains of North Carolina to the coastal plains of South Carolina, each institution brings its own flavor to the table, creating a diverse and vibrant community.